Who can foster

 It doesn't matter if you are married, divorced, single or cohabiting.
 What does matter are the skills and qualities you can offer a child or young person in placement.
 If you are in a partnership we do expect both of you to be present when we visit and both of you would be involved in the assessment process and attend the training.

-No. Lesbian and gay couples or single lesbian and gay men - Trafford is committed to equal opportunities and interested in the skills and care you have to offer, not your sexuality.
+Lesbian and gay couples or single lesbian and gay men can all foster - Trafford is committed to equal opportunities and interested in the skills and care you have to offer, not your sexuality.